Data Shapley in One Training Run: Experiments

-As shown in Table \ref{tb:data-contamination}, even for a validation corpus that is a complete rewrite (with a low BM25 distance) but covers relevant topics, the original training corpus still ranks very high according to both In-Run Data Shapley and influence function.
-Influence function ranks the original training corpus lower than In-Run Data Shapley, which may be attributed to the inherent noisy nature of the leave-one-out error estimation.
-The results of this experiment have important implications for the current discussion of the copyright of generative AI. \add{ The results of this experiment have important implications for the ongoing discussion about the copyright of generative AI.
+As shown in Table \ref{tb:data-contamination}, even for a validation data that is a complete rewrite (with a low BM25 distance) but covers relevant topics, the original training data still ranks very high according to both In-Run Data Shapley and influence function.
+Influence function ranks the original training data lower than In-Run Data Shapley, which may be attributed to the inherent noisy nature of the leave-one-out error estimation. \add{The results of this experiment have important implications for the ongoing discussion about the copyright of generative AI.
 Specifically, the table presents a compelling example where the original Wikipedia training corpus related to a musician's experience can significantly contribute to generating a story about a musician, even when the generated story shares no token-wise resemblance to the original training data.
 This finding supports that training data profoundly influences the capabilities of generative AI models and should be compensated accordingly \citep{deng2023computational, deng2024economic}, even when the output does not closely resemble the original copyrighted material or when the model applies output filters to avoid generating verbatim replicates of the training data.
 This discovery expands the conventional focus on copyright violations, which typically addresses instances of near-verbatim replication, as seen in the dispute between New York Times and OpenAI, to also include cases where the generated content is significantly influenced by copyrighted material without directly replicating it. }